-Lindy Heymann and Christian Taylor’s “Showboy” is a mockumentary about a man, and his odyssey from Hollywood assistant to Las Vegas “Showboy".
-Filmmakers seem timid about making the pic the full-on satire it might have been.
-Pic seems destined to find a cult audience at future festivals on the indie and gay/lesbian circuits.
+Lindy Heymann and Christian Taylor’s “Showboy” is a mockumentary about a man who exists just to be famous, and and his odyssey from Hollywood assistant to Las Vegas “Showboy” (as opposed to Verhoeven’s “Showgirls”).
+It’s a rich idea for a comedy, even if the filmmakers seem timid about making the pic the full-on satire it might have been.
+One-note premise eventually becomes tiring, but before that, laughs are plentiful, and pic seems destined to find a small but devoted cult audience at future festival engagements on the indie and gay/lesbian circuits.

 Pic’s biggest drawback may be its use of the too-trendy mockumentary format.
 The trick here doesn’t seem integral or necessary, and it’s given away much too soon.

 Auds are supposed to believe that Heymann (a real British documentary filmmaker) and her crew are working on an hourlong television docu about Taylor, who is indeed a writer-producer on “Six Feet Under.”
 In pic’s early moments, Heymann “accidentally” overhears a conversation in which Taylor is fired by “Six Feet Under” creator Alan Ball.
 She decides to follow him for the rest of the summer, hoping to find an ending to her film, never letting on she knows he’s been let go.

 More improbably, Taylor plays along, too ashamed to admit the “truth” and strangely welcoming of the intrusion of Heymann’s crew into his life.